niall-mulcahy/MS4-strength-room/README.md

         - I took at lot of the same fields and logic for the user profile model from the boutique ado project.
     - Updating the delivery information on the profile page
         - I took the idea of being able to update delivery information on the users profile page from boutique ado as well
+    - Pagination on the main forum page
+        - I used a really helpful YouTube tutorial to help with paginating the main forum page.
+User [Pretty Printed](https://www.youtube.com/watch?v=5FKL_voZuFw) uploaded it
+    - Formatting the date in the forum template
+        - I found an answer on [stack overflow](https://stackoverflow.com/questions/7737146/how-can-i-change-the-default-django-date-template-format) which allowed me to format the date-time variable down into just the month, day year format which saved me lots of real estate on the screen!
+    - Fixing the toasts bug
+        - I found the code snippet from this at the bottom of this [Stack Overflow](https://stackoverflow.com/questions/56503954/bootstrap-toast-does-not-show-up) answer.
+The author instructs to call the document.ready function